jwworth/jakeworth/content/blog/my-annotated-vimrc.md

 ### Conclusion

+What have I missed?
+What could I be doing better?
+I welcome pull request on my [dotfiles](https://github.com/jwworth/dotfiles) repo.
+Even if I don't merge the changes, we'll both learn something.

 Interested in copying this file on your root directory, along with the rest of my [dotfiles](https://github.com/jwworth/dotfiles)?
 That's not a bad a idea.
 Alternatively, you could build your own from scratch.
 You'll learn more about